Peter-SB/PySync-Hub/Readme.md

 ⚠️ This Is A WIP Project, and is indented for personal skill development only.
-While not intended for public use, the aim of the project was to expand my technical ability and further practice developing apps with a seamless hypothetical user in-mind.
+While not intended for public use, the aim of the project was to expand my technical ability and further practice developing apps with a seamless (hypothetical) user-experience in-mind.

 # PySync DJ Hub